Court Reporters Certification

 Please refer to the website for the Texas Court Reporters Association for this information since they administer the certification exam on behalf of the Commission.

-The only two options for qualification are as follows:
+The only three options for qualification are as follows:

 Regrades are done as quickly as possible.
 However, there are no guarantees that results will be provided before the registration deadline of the next CSR examination.
 It would be advisable not to wait on the regrade results if you're planning to sit for the next exam.